 This article is going to overview how to set yourself up for debt free success, and to actually achieve your goals.
 Committing can feel good, but it won’t feel anywhere near as good as the success of achieving that goal – and you can do it.
 Just be aware that there is a space in between, where you aren’t happy about the measures you have to take but they are still necessary if the goal is important – and it is.

-This article is going to set you up with some important questions to ask yourself when setting the goal.
 You are capable of being debt free, with some work and effort – and a lot of commitment!

 If you don’t have a reason yet, take some time and think about it.
 Just a few minutes in a quiet room with you and a piece of paper.
 Think about the debt, think about why you want it gone, and focus in on your personal reasons.
 These will be what you hang on to in the months to come!

 As a final note on this, if you are in a family, involve your spouse in the process.
 Don’t just goal to dig you both out yourself, sit down with your partner and discuss why you think it’s important to be debt free and what the plan is.
 Don’t make your partnership an obstacle, make it an asset – encourage each other!